linuxbox-cz/pgdist/README.md

 #### Compare table data:

-If you´ve added some `data.sql` to your project and you want to compare them with installed project data, command below.
+If you´ve added some table data to your project and you want to compare them with installed project table data, use command below to add them to comparison.

 ```
-pgdist data-add some_table table_column_1 table_column_2
+pgdist data-add some_table [table_column_1 [table_column_2]]
 ```

 **args - required**: